Research Interests

 She is also a Fellow of the Royal Society of Arts, a member of the Centre for Film and Screen and a partner of the Cambridge Heritage Research Centre, University of Cambridge.
-She has pioneered teaching and research in Cultural, Arts and Media Management, on Creativity in Business, and using Virtual Reality at CJBS.
+She has pioneered Virtual Reality teaching and research and teaching in Entertainment Science and on Creativity in Business at CJBS.

 Allègre is a certified Lego® Serious Play™ Methodology facilitator and a Lean Six Sigma Green Belt.

-Allègre has a Master’s in Management/Diplôme Grande Ecole from ESCP Europe, a DEA from University Paris X Nanterre, an MA from the University of Cambridge, and a PhD in Strategic Management from HEC Paris.
-She has held visiting positions at UCLA, CRG-Ecole Polytechnique Paris, MIT Sloan School of Management, HEC Paris, Tel Aviv University and Reichman University.
+Allègre is a graduate of ESCP Europe (Master’s in Management/Diplôme Grande Ecole), Université Paris X Nanterre (DEA in Strategic Management) and HEC Paris (PhD in Strategic Management).
+She has held visiting positions at UCLA Anderson School of Management, CRG-Ecole Polytechnique Paris, MIT Sloan School of Management, HEC Paris, Tel Aviv University and Reichman University.

 Allègre is a founding member of CEHIC (Centro Esade-HEC de Indústrias Culturales).
 She also sits on the Orientation Committee for the MS/MSc ‘Management des Arts et de la Création’ (MAC) at HEC Paris and served as the external examiner for the Arts, Business & Creativity MA at Newcastle University (2017-2022) and as a representative-at-large of the SMS Teaching Community (2015-2017).